 For the scope of this chapter, we picked a very simple module that has a number of LEDs on a miniature board, along with the chip that controls them.
 The module is named "PyGlow" and is marketed by the company Pimoroni:

 https://shop.pimoroni.com/products/piglow

-In the Figure 13.1 we can our Raspberry Pi B+ with a PiGlow board attached.
+In the Figure 13-1 we can see our Raspberry Pi B+ with a PiGlow board attached.